Skip to content

 Our two co-founders, Jan and Christoph, met on their first day of university at ETH Zurich and quickly became friends.
 Aside from their love of engineering, they both shared a passion for alpine sports and spent much time in the Swiss Alps.
 Here, they experienced the effects of climate change first-hand.
 Shocked by the retreat of the glaciers, they vowed to do everything they could to tackle climate change.

 Together, Jan and Christoph embarked on a journey toward a solution that would empower everyone to take climate action.
 As engineers at heart, they poured their efforts into working on a technology called direct air capture, a way to capture carbon dioxide directly from the air.
-As a result, Climeworks was founded in 2009 and is now the leader in direct air capture (DAC) technology.
+As a result, Climeworks was founded in 2009 and is now the global leader in high-quality carbon removal, combining decades of expertise in Direct Air Capture (DAC) technology with holistic carbon removal solutions.

 Our journey to gigaton scale